Pricing Models and Modifiers

 SuiteBilling Subscriptions provides two pricing modifiers:

-Subscriptions for Commerce websites supports the combinations of pricing models and pricing modifiers shown below.
+Subscriptions for Commerce websites supports the pricing model and modifier combinations shown below.

 Tiered Pricing Model